-SCHEDULE OF FINDINGS AND RESPONSES FOR THE YEARS ENDED JUNE 30, 2020 AND 2019
+SCHEDULE OF FINDINGS AND RESPONSES FOR THE YEAR ENDED JUNE 30, 2021

-#1 - Significant Deficiency: Preparation of Financial Statements
+2021-001 Significant Deficiency: Preparation of Financial Statements

-Criteria

-An appropriate system of internal control requires the Board to determine that financial statements are properly stated in compliance with accounting principles generally accepted in the United States of America.
-This requires the Board's personnel to maintain knowledge of current accounting principles and required financial statement disclosures.
+Criteria An appropriate system of internal control requires the Board to prepare financial statements in compliance with accounting principles generally accepted in the United States of America.

 Condition The Board's personnel prepare periodic financial information for internal use that meets the needs of management and the board.
-However, the Board does not have internal resources to prepare full-disclosure financial statements for external reporting.
+However, the entity currently does not prepare financial statements, including accompanying note disclosures, as required by accounting principles generally accepted in the United States of America.
+The Board has elected to have the auditors assist in the preparation of the financial statements and notes.